 We are an international organisation of people whose aim is to support and promote sustainable fisheries management for the benefit of our members, fisheries, wildlife and society.Join the IFM

 Created in 1969 the IFM is dedicated to the advancement of sustainable fisheries management.
-We are a non-profit organisation controlled by members and managed by an elected council.
+We are a non-profit organisation controlled by members and managed by a board of Trustees.

 Our members come from a broad range of sectors which includes; regulatory and research bodies, fishing and angling organisations, water companies, fish farms and educational institutions.
 We are represented at many levels within government and conservation bodies.
 We have branches across the UK and Ireland and our own training/education system.
 We organise many events through the year, from international conferences to small branch visits.Meet the team